LeonLow97-Sandbox/redis-bootcamp/adnan_waheed/002-data-management.md

 - A key is a way to store and retrieve values
 - All data in Redis is built on keys.
-- `SET key value` set key with valeu
+- `SET key value` set key with value
 - `GET key` get key
 - `DEL key` delete key
   - `DEL key1 key2 key3 ...` delete multiple keys